shurkanTwo/automatic-image-culling/README.md

 ## Configuration

-- See `config.example.yaml` for a minimal override template; defaults live in the app/GUI.
+- Defaults live in the app/GUI; use the Configuration tab to save `config.yaml`.
 - `preview` block controls preview size/format; `analysis` block tunes thresholds.
 - Under WSL, set `output_dir` to the host path (`C:\...`); the analyzer writes Windows-style paths into outputs so you can open `report.html` from the host.